Multivariate Uncertainty Quantification with Tomographic Quantile Forests: Experimental Results for the TQF Algorithm

 The dataset is spatially imbalanced, with records concentrated around major metropolitan areas such as Los Angeles and the San Francisco Bay Area, which can distort the learning problem.
 To mitigate this effect, we apply a nonlinear quantile transformation (scikit-learn's \texttt{QuantileTransformer}) to \texttt{Longitude} and \texttt{Latitude} so that their \emph{marginal} distributions become approximately uniform on $[0,1]$.
 The transformed distribution is shown in Figure~\ref{fg:housing}.
 Overall, higher house values tend to be observed closer to the coast.

-\paragraph{Models.}
+\paragraph{\bf Models}

-We compare the following models: Simple, RF$^*$, LightGBM$^*$, KNN, GP, NGBoost, and TQF.
+We compare the following models: ``Simple'', RF$^*$, LightGBM$^*$, KNN, GP, NGBoost, and TQF.
 Details are given below.
-Models marked with $^*$ output point predictions. \bi[leftmargin=6mm] \item Simple: A trivial baseline that returns the entire training set as the predictive distribution for every test input. \item RF$^*$: A random-forest regressor with 200 trees.
-We tune \verb|min_samples_leaf| by grid search over $\{1,5,10,20,50,100,200,300\}$ using the $\ell_2$ loss, and select \verb|min_samples_leaf|\,$=10$. \item LightGBM$^*$: A gradient-boosted decision-tree model \autocite{Ke2017}.
-We tune \verb|learning_rate| and \verb|min_data_in_leaf| over the grids $\{0.005,0.01,0.02,0.03,0.05,0.1\}$ and $\{1,5,10,20,50,100,200,300\}$, respectively, using the $\ell_2$ loss.
-We select \verb|learning_rate|$\,=0.05$ and \verb|min_data_in_leaf|$\,=50$, while the number of boosting rounds is chosen automatically via early stopping.
+Models marked with $^*$ output point predictions. \bi \item ``Simple'': A trivial baseline that returns the entire training set as the predictive distribution for every test input. \item RF$^*$: A random-forest regressor with 200 trees.
+We tune \verb|min_samples_leaf| by grid search over $\{1,5,10,20,50,100,200,300\}$ using the $\ell_2$ loss, and select \verb|min_samples_leaf|\,$=10$. \item LightGBM$^*$: A gradient-boosted decision-tree model \cite{Ke2017}.
+We tune the hyperparameters over the grids below, using the $\ell_2$ loss. \begin{itemize} \item \verb|learning_rate|: $\{0.005,0.01,0.02,0.03,0.05,0.1\}$ \quad $\to$ select $0.05$ \item \verb|min_data_in_leaf|: $\{1,5,10,20,50,100,200,300\}$ \quad $\to$ select $50$ \end{itemize} The number of boosting rounds is chosen automatically via early stopping.
 Since LightGBM does not natively support multivariate targets, we train two independent models, one per target component. \item KNN: As we will see below, RF feature importances suggest that \texttt{MedHouseVal} and \texttt{AveOccup} are the two most informative features.
 We standardize these two variables and train a KNN regressor using them.
 For a test input, we return the responses of the $k$ nearest training points with uniform weights as the predictive distribution.
 Grid search selects $k=100$. \item GP: A Gaussian-process-based baseline.
 Because exact GP inference is prohibitively expensive for $N>10^4$, we use a scalable approximation: we generate 1{,}000 random Fourier features using scikit-learn's \texttt{RBFSampler} and fit a Bayesian linear model in the resulting feature space.
 To facilitate training, we first apply \texttt{QuantileTransformer} so that each feature is approximately standard normal.
 To obtain bivariate predictions, we fit two independent models (one per target component), each outputting a predictive mean and standard deviation.
 This independent modeling ignores cross-correlation between the two target components.